Triplemanía XVI: Event

-For the semi-final match a wheelchair bound Charly Manson entered the arena to introduce the luchador sorpresa ("surprise wrestler") that had been advertised and Chessman and La Parka's tag team partner.
+For the semi-final match, Charly Manson, using a wheelchair, entered the arena to introduce the luchador sorpresa ("surprise wrestler") that had been advertised and Chessman and La Parka's tag team partner.
 AAA played "Bad Medicine" over the PA system, normally the theme song of Dr. Wagner Jr. (who was wrestling for CMLL), as they introduced Dr. Wagner Jr.'s brother Silver King as the surprise wrestler, confirming rumors reported by newspapers earlier in the day.
 Silver King surprised everyone by wearing his wrestling mask, after not having worn it for over 20 years.
 In Lucha Libre it is normally not allowed for a wrestler to resume wearing a mask they have previously lost in a Lucha de Apuestas, but for this occasion Silver King and AAA ignored the tradition.
 The match ended when Suzuki hit Silver King with a low blow behind the referee's back and pinned him, winning the match for his side.

 In the main event Cibernético had the odds stacked against him, starting with El Tirantes being named the referee, El Tirantes played the role of a crooked referee who supported La Legión Extranjera whenever he had a chance.
 During the match against El Zorro, El Tirantes was knocked out by accident, leaving the match unsupervised for a short while.
 When El Zorro covered Cibernético, Konnan (El Zorro's corner man) took off his shirt to reveal a referee's shirt underneath.
 The ploy failed as Cibernético kicked out before the three count.
 Moments later El Hijo del Tirantes ("Son of El Tirantes") came to the ring to officiate the match fairly and without bias.
 Moments later Cibernético pinned El Zorro to retain the championship.